Nexproc/Capstone-Proposal/README.md

 ### Phase 2: User Show Page, User Tasks Index, User Projects Index + Navigation Bar (~1-2 days)

-The navigation bar will have links to the Teams, Projects, and Tasks indicies for the current user.
+The navigation bar will have links to the Teams, Projects, and Tasks indices for the current user.

 Using the data nested within User > Teams > Projects, I will create a UserProjectIndex that will show all of the projects that the user is currently a part of, the name of the team that is overseeing it, and the completed number of tasks next to the total number of tasks.
 The Second feature added in this phase will be an Index of any task that has been directly assigned to the current user.